ronelliott/go-metrics/README.md

 ## Documentation

-**NOTICE**: This library and the Discord API are unfinished.
-Because of that there may be major changes to library in the future.

 The code is documented and is the only documentation available.
 Both GoDoc and GoWalker (below) present that information in a nice format.